DasUnicorn/bahndle/README.md

 ### Unfixed Bugs

 #### Loosing the progress when checking the "How to play"-Site
-Since the information on how to play is on a seperate site, the progress of the game gets lost when checking it out mid playing.
+Since the information on how to play is on a different site, the progress of the game gets lost when checking it out mid playing.
 In the future this game will be restructured into a daily guessing game, where everyone tries the same riddle each day.
-To achive this the game need to be build on the server site.
+To make this possible, the game has to be build on the server site.
 Then caching the current state is an option that can be implemented to save the current game state.

 #### Spaces and Special Characters in Guesses
 When entering a guess, the spelling in the Option provided might not fit the name that is returned by the request.
 Usually that is the case with blank spaces in Names.
 I tried to handle as many cases as possible by adjusting the Input Option, but there might still be cases left.
-Since in the long rung this will get obsulent by changing the system to check IDs instead of names, this was not an issue I focused on.
+Since in the long run this will not be needed when changing the system to check IDs instead of names, this was not an issue I focused on.

 #### Edgecases in Station Names
-Sometimes a stopp is not checked correctly due to multiple spelling option.
+Sometimes a stop is not checked correctly due to multiple spelling option.

 Known examples:
 * Köln Messe/Deutz and Köln Messe/Deutz Gl.11-12